Flubberfish/FlashRGBtime/README.md

 To reset LED:
 $ sudo python FlashRGBtime.py
-Then just press enter when it asks how long you would like each stage.
+Then just press Ctrl + C when it asks how long you would like each stage.